openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The following additional considerations are given for pre-existing Authorization Request parameters:

 `nonce`:
 : REQUIRED.
 Defined in  [@!OpenID.Core].
-It is used to securely bind the Verifiable Presentation(s) provided by the wallet to the particular transaction.
+It is used to securely bind the Verifiable Presentation(s) provided by the Wallet to the particular transaction.

 `scope`:
 : OPTIONAL.
 Defined in [@!RFC6749].
 The Wallet MAY allow Verifiers to request presentation of Verifiable Credentials by utilizing a pre-defined scope value.
 See (#request_scope) for more details.